alexcalaca/technical-articles-alexandrecalaca/clwzrvrn6000309li5g3pbsux.md

 ### Conclusion

-By following these steps, you can easily visualize how singleton methods work in Ruby.
+By following these steps, you can easily visualize how to list all indexes of a specific table in a Rails application.

 ---